Supplement: ODE Plugin Explanation¶

 dJointSetHingeAnchor(jointID, o.x(), o.y(), o.z());

-// The position of the hinge joint is the origin of the Link object.
+// The hinge joint position is at the Link object's origin.

 dJointSetHingeAxis(jointID, a.x(), a.y(), a.z());